jasedbrown/jeb_home/README.md

 ## pop!_os install

-Apparently I couldnt give up on this, so I asked Claude to help translate the arch stuffs for pop!, as well as incorporating my old setup scripts.
+Apparently I couldn't give up on this, so I asked Claude to help translate the arch stuffs for pop!, as well as incorporating my old setup scripts.

 ## random notes/links